annegillet/POO/README.md

 ### Installing

-You just have to run the instructions.py that you can change these as you see fit.
+You just have to run instructions.py that you can change these as you see fit.

 For example, you can rename your Robot:
 `first_robot = Robot("IRobot")